Frequently Asked Questions

 Why isn’t the damage covered by insurance?

 The church is 150 years old and engineering studies concluded the roof trusses have been shifting for many years, if not decades.
 This is an issue of age and fatigue, and, as such, is not covered by insurance.
 Insurance did cover replacement of the Church’s sound system and the Parish computers which suffered a total loss from the lightning strike.

-How long will the restoration project last and what will it cost?
+How long will the Church restoration project last and what will it cost?

-Phase One of the project, called Save St. Mary Church, is Stabilization of the building, which was completed in mid-May 2017.
-From that point forward, the repair and restoration timeline has been predicated on Saint Mary raising sufficient charitable funding to keep the work moving.
-The Capital Campaign goal is $5.5M.
+Phase One of the project is Stabilization of the building, which was completed in mid-May 2017.
 Phase Two of the project, the Rebuild Phase, began in January, 2018, when nearly $2.5M had been raised.
-Phase Three, the Restoration of the interior of the Church will begin when the additional $3.0M of the Capital Campaign goal has been raised.
-The present timeline calls for Restoration to begin in May of 2018 and for the Church to be ready for worship by Christmas of 2018, but the timeline is contingent on generous people stepping forward to make it possible through their donations.
+Phase Three, the Restoration of the interior of the Church will begin when an additional $3.0M of the Capital Campaign goal has been raised.
+The repair and restoration timeline has been predicated on Saint Mary raising sufficient charitable funding to keep the work moving.
+The present timeline calls for the Church to be ready for worship by Easter of 2019, but the timeline is contingent on generous people stepping forward to make it possible through their donations.

 Where is Mass being held?